Flight Attendant

 Hello, i'm setting my hopes to become a flight attendant. but, it will affect my personal life. like getting married and such, what shall I do, can I still have my own family and make time for my family? and how's it like being up in the air?

-Asked by Insha about 11 years ago
+Asked by Insha over 11 years ago

 Oh pish posh, marriage can wait!
 Just kidding, to be honest there are probably a hundred different opinions amongst my co-workers on this subject so I'll just tell you what I've seen.